Tanmoy-Rath/misc/R/data.table.md

 airq[  ,  c("Solar.R","Wind","Temp"):=NULL  ]
 ```

-**10) Load the airquality dataset as data.table again , I want to create two columns "a","b" which indicates temp in Celcius and Kelvin scale .
+**10) Load the airquality dataset as data.table again , I want to create two columns "a","b" which indicates temp in Celcius and Kelvin scale.
 Write a expression to achieve same:<br/>
 Celcius = (Temp-32)\*5/9<br/>
 Kelvin = Celcius+273.15**
 ```R